On Reconstruction of Binary Images by Efficient Sample-based Parameterization in Applications for Electrical Impedance Tomography: Introduction

 \section{Introduction}

 In this work, we propose a novel computational approach for optimal reconstruction of biomedical images based on any available measurements usually obtained with some noise.
-In particular, this approach is useful in various applications for medical practices dealing with models characterized by parameters with or near to binary-type distributions, e.g.~heat or electrical conductivity.
+In particular, this approach is useful in various applications for medical practices dealing with models characterized by parameters with or near to binary-type distributions, e.g., heat or electrical conductivity.
 The proposed computational framework is built around a derivative-free optimization algorithm and supported by a set of sample solutions.
 These samples are generated synthetically with a geometry based on any available prior knowledge of the simulated phenomena and the expected structure of obtained images.
-The ease of parallelization allows operations on very large sample sets which enables the best approximations for the initial guess, and, as a result, close proximity to the local/global solution of the optimal control problem.
+The ease of parallelization allows operations on very large sample sets which enables the best approximations for the initial guess and, as a result, close proximity to the local/global solution of the optimal control problem.
 The controls are effectively defined to utilize individual contributions from samples selected to represent the compound image and the efficient parameterization obtained from the description of the samples' geometry.
+As our new approach shows similarity to many modern learning algorithms, it could be included in the category of dictionary learning where the computed solutions are used as a training set for the learning process, see \cite{Fan2020,Hamilton2018,Wei2019,Ren2020} for more details and parallels in this area.

-The proposed computational framework has an easy to follow design and is tuned by a nominal number of computational parameters making the approach simple for practical implementation for various applications also beyond biomedical imaging.
+The proposed computational framework has an easy-to-follow design and is tuned by a nominal number of computational parameters making the approach simple for practical implementation for various applications also beyond biomedical imaging.
 High computational efficiency is achieved by applying the coordinate descent method customized to work with individual controls in the predefined custom order.